 The Fyrdraca was taken on a voyage approximately twice a month during the summer and autumn.
 Most voyages occured on the Patuxent River or other streams and inlets near Solomon's Island, Maryland.
-Occasionally, the Fyrdraca was towed or trailered to another area, such as Annapolis, Baltimore, Jamestown, and even as far as Newfoundland, and voyages took place in those areas.
+Occasionally, the Fyrdraca was towed or trailered to another area, such as Annapolis, Baltimore, Jamestown, and even as far as Newfoundland, for voyages that took place in those areas.

-Activities on voyages ran from casual day trips and training voyages, to trips involving schools or Scouts to voyages in full medieval gear and clothing for waterfront festivals, movies and photography sessions.
+Activities ran from casual day trips and training voyages, to trips involving schools or Scouts, to voyages in full medieval gear and clothing for waterfront festivals, movies and photography sessions.
 Occasionally, a voyage of two or more days would be held.
 Most voyages were performed under sail, though docking maneuvers were performed under oar power.
 The purpose of these voyages was to research the techniques of squarerigged ships and how they differ in handling from modern sail ships.
 The voyages were also used to teach the rigging of a Viking longship, the handling of a squaresailed vessel, the handling of the ship under oars, rowing commands, seamanship, Viking and nautical terminology, and Viking history, as well as to enhance awareness of Viking history, including their voyages to Noth America, among the general public.

 Return to the MAIN